Where to Stay in Barcelona: The Best Neighborhoods and Hotels

 Below are my favorite companies I use time and time again when I book my travel.

-• Chase Travel Portal – If you have a Chase account, this is by far the best way to book travel and earn miles/points while doing so.
-If you don’t have a Chase account, I highly suggest getting the best travel rewards credit card in the Chase Sapphire Prefered
+• My Favorite Travel Credit Card – Chase Sapphire Prefered.
+This is by far the best way to book travel and earn miles/points while doing so.
+Use the Chase Sapphire Prefered for booking 3x travel, 3x dining and 3x on streaming services

 • Selina Hostel – This is the best hostel accommodation in the world.
 Their unique CoLive stays, artwork and location are the best.
 Not to mention, they are a great value travel brand!